-Boolean operators (8.1.4 (f))
+Logical operation (8.1.4 (f))

-The only Boolean operators used are AND, OR and NOT.
+The only logical operations used are AND, OR and NOT.
 The operands and results of these operations are always of data type BOOLEAN.

 In complex expressions, it is advisable to use parentheses to make the order of operations explicit.